mozilla/mozilla_ci_tools/docs/roadmap.rst

 Provide data to generate up-to-date trychooser
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-Currently trychooser's UI is always out-of-date and nothing inteliggent can be done with it.
+Currently trychooser's UI is always out-of-date and nothing intelligent can be done with it.
 With mozci we currently can generate most of the data necessary to create a dynamic UI.

 Integrate backfilling feature into treeherder